fengdi-liu/fengdi.github.io/index.md

 - [x] CSE 141 Introduction to Computer Architecture

 Each time when I facing an problem, I usually do:
-# Analysis the Problem
+# 1.Analysis the Problem
-## Thinking several methods to solove the problem, and choose the most efficient way
+## 2.Thinking several methods to solove the problem, and choose the most efficient way
-### Solove the problem
+### 3.Solove the problem

-- Bulleted
-- List

-1. Numbered
-2. List

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/fengdi-liu/fengdi.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.